Unconditional Cash Assistance During the COVID-19 Pandemic and Infant Health accepted, Journal of Human Resources

-This paper examines how cash transfers that are not conditional on contemporaneous employment affect infant health.
+This paper examines how cash transfers that are not conditional on contemporaneous employment and are distributed during an economic downturn affect infant health.
 Leveraging variation in four pandemic-era payments, I find that eligibility for an additional $1,000 before birth reduces the prevalence of low birthweight by 1.6-3.5% and preterm births by at least 1.4%.
-Effects are larger for births that were conceived before the pandemic, indicating that additional resources can mitigate some of the adverse effects of an unanticipated negative shock.
-The payments decreased smoking in the third trimester and increased prenatal care, consistent with families using the payments to invest in children's health.
+Effects are larger for births that were conceived before the pandemic and vulnerable populations, indicating that additional resources can mitigate some of the adverse effects of an unanticipated negative shock.
+The payments decreased maternal smoking and increased prenatal care, consistent with families investing in children’s health.

 Minimum Wages and Employment Composition (with Ashvin Gandhi)